Arctic Panorama

 Interested people should fill this travel support application form and send it us via mail.
 The application due date is given in the key dates table within the general information tab.

 A list of scientific sessions with their descriptions will be available below after the publication date specified in the General Information tab.
 The proposed conference sessions have mainly an interdisciplinary and cross-cutting character.
-Each session has a short name for easier assignment and findability.

 The time tables for session slots (1 time slot = 105 min, default: max.
 7 talks with 13 min stage time, see guidelines below) assembled by the session conveners are listed below the descriptions.
 Most sessions with fewer than 5 presentations were combined in pairs in a time slot to reduce the number of parallel sessions.
 The list of posters can be found at the bottom of the page.